Four Plastic-Free Easter Crafts for Schools

 Stone Easter Eggs

-They can be used to brighten up the school garden or taken home or the same reason.
+They can be used to brighten up the school garden, taken home, or for the same reason.

 Pinecone Easter Egg